 About Opioid Abuse

 It’s no secret that opioid abuse is a widespread problem in the U.S. From prescription opioid abuse to drugs like heroin and street fentanyl, overdose deaths in America have climbed steadily since the mid-1990s.
-Opioids are among the most addictive substances in the United States that are prescribed.
+Opioids are among the most addictive substances available.

 The rise in the abuse of opioids has brought a corresponding rise in demand for effective, evidence-based opioid addiction treatment.
-As one of the addiction treatment field’s key innovators, The Sylvia Brafman Mental Health Center has risen to the challenge.

 What Are Opioids?